AugustasV/zet/20220626113629/README.md

 * Istio add Proxy container (sidecar).
 Proxy is needed to run service mesh logic in every pod (microservice).
 * Those proxies in Istio are called "Data Plane".
 * There should be no changes for containers only on service plane level.
+* It gives service additional metrics about throttling, requests.
+Good to know kubernetes metrics.
+* To monitor services from one container to another